-This place is really for locals to have something different from they normally have, the result is it got put on tourist map, but not really an experience for travellers like me.
+This place is really for locals to have something different from they normally have, the result is it got put on a tourist map, but not really an experience for travellers like me.

 What does make this place a destination is the coolness of it and the view.
 The view is fabulous if come in time for sunset and enjoy your dinner as the city darkens and the lights brighten the hills of Amman.
-Because it serves alcohol it also makes it a place to hangout and sip some wine or enjoy a drink.
+Because it serves alcohol it also makes it a place to hang out and sip some wine or enjoy a drink.
 It also offers wi-fi which is readily available.

 After hours Books@Cafe becomes a meeting place for the mostly gay crowd who come to drink, meet and listen to music.